denispol/Toutui/known_bugs.md

 **MAJOR**

 `bug_id: 9bacac`
-**Sync**: If you open VLC and listening X, close VLC and and quickly open VLC again to listen Y: X will still be sync according to Y (normally, only Y has to be sync in this case).
+**Sync**: If you open VLC to listen X, close VLC and and quickly open VLC again to listen Y: X will still be sync - according to Y (normally, only Y has to be sync in this case).

 **MINOR**